martinfehrs/powerup/README.md

 ### Usage

+For the sake of convenience all the following examples show only exclusive_range and index_range, because inclusive_range behaves like exclusive_range with the upper bound included.

 #### Counted loop
 Instead of using a traditional for loop, you can use exlusive_range.
 This allows to use of auto for the counting variable: